 Who founded the Literary Arts Fund and why?

-The seven founding funders are the Ford Foundation, Hawthornden Foundation, Lannan Foundation, John D. and Catherine T. MacArthur Foundation, Mellon Foundation, Poetry Foundation, and an anonymous foundation, each of which made a one-time lead gift to establish the fund.
+The Literary Arts Fund was initiated in 2023 by the Mellon Foundation as a collaborative effort with the Ford Foundation, Hawthornden Foundation, Lannan Foundation, John D. and Catherine T. MacArthur Foundation, Poetry Foundation, and an anonymous foundation, each of which made a one-time lead gift to establish the fund.

 Over more than two years, these seven foundations have collectively studied articles and research about the nonprofit literary arts field, and met with and heard from writers and leaders in the field.
 This work has underscored the little funding the nonprofit literary arts field has annually received and has in part informed the priorities and strategies of the Literary Arts Fund.